-An exciting exhibition will run at The Fine Art Society Contemporary at 148 New Bond Street from 19 November until 23 December 2014.
-Oxford artist Angela Palmer was given access to unique V8 engine parts at Renault F1 and has given each a completely new persona by recreating them in unfamiliar materials and scales.
+The Fine Art Society Contemporary at 148 New Bond Street ran an exciting exhibition during November and December in 2014.
+Oxford artist Angela Palmer was given access to unique V8 engine parts at Renault F1 and gave each one a completely new persona by recreating them in unfamiliar materials and scales.

-We were commissioned to manufacture one of the pieces in Portland stone – a double driven gear which is a small component within the engine but which has been vastly scaled up to take its place amongst the other pieces.
+We were commissioned to manufacture one of the pieces in Portland stone.
+The piece is a double driven gear, which is actually a small component within the engine so we had vastly scale it up to take its place amongst the other pieces.